rnakamine/mysql-replica-healthcheck-agent/README.md

 - The query "SHOW REPLICA STATUS" was successful, returning HTTP status 200 and JSON.
 - If the agent could not connect to MySQL or if MySQL is not a replica, it returns HTTP status 500.
-- If Seconds_Behind_Source exceeds the specified max-seconds-behind-source, it returns HTTP status 500.
+- If Seconds_Behind_Source exceeds the specified max_seconds_behind_source, it returns HTTP status 500.
 This allows monitoring of replica lag.

 ## Options